13 of the Best Ramadan & Eid-al-Fitr Books for Children

 Disclosure: There are affiliate links in this post.
 I may earn a small percentage of any purchases made.
 It won’t cost you anything!

 Lailah's Lunchbox: A Ramadan Story by Reem Faruqi

 Ilyas & Duck & Fantastic Festival of Eid-Al-Fitr by Omar Khawaja

 Tell me more about Ramadan by Bachar Karroum

 The Gift of Ramadan by Rabiah York Lumbard

 R Is for Ramadan by Greg Paprocki

-What books do you read to children to teach them about this important time in the Islamic calendar?
+What are your favourite Ramadan & Eid-al-Fitr Books for children to teach them about this important time in the Islamic calendar?
 Let me know in the comments below of your recommendations.
-I will some to update this post for 2020.
+I will use some to update this post for 2020.